Unboxed-Software/solana-course/content/durable-nonces.md

 ### If the transaction fails due to an instruction other than the nonce advanced instruction

 In the case of a failing transaction, the known behavior is that all the instructions in the transaction will get reverted to the original state.
-But in the case of a durable transaction, even if it fails the nonce will still get advanced although all other instruction will get reverted, and this is for security reasons.
+But in the case of a durable transaction, even if it fails the nonce will still get advanced although all other instruction will get reverted.
+This feature is designed for security purposes, ensuring that once a user signs a transaction and it fails, they don't have to worry about it anymore, and it cannot be held against them.

+Consider this scenario: you sign a transaction that includes transferring some SOL from your wallet to make a purchase, but then the transaction fails for some reason.
+In this case, you might decide that you no longer want to proceed with this transaction.
+For regular a transaction, this wouldn't be a problem since the transaction would expire in a minute, and it couldn't be submitted anymore.
+However, for a durable transaction, which never expires, the transaction could get submitting again and again until it go though.
+To prevent such situations, the system program is designed to ensure that the nonce advances even if the transaction fails.

 ### If the transaction fails due to the nonce advanced instruction